maharmstone/btrfs/README.md

 `bcdedit  /set  testsigning  on`

-Note : you might need to disable Secure Boot for this to work
+Note: you might need to disable Secure Boot for this to work

 ### 2 - Generate a MakeCert certificate